junghwayang/problemsolving/README.md

-# Solutions for Algorithms track
+# Algorithms in Python
 I love solving problems and I do it when I have some free time.
-Here I share my own solutions for track `Algorithms` at [HackerRank](https://www.hackerrank.com/domains/algorithms).
+Here I share my own solutions for `Algorithms` track at [HackerRank](https://www.hackerrank.com/domains/algorithms).
 All solutions are written in Python only.

 ### 1. [Warmup](https://github.com/rosiejh/algorithms/tree/master/1.Warmup)
 - Solve Me First